xyzst/verbose-adventure/README.md

     - Can pass a function as an argument to another function
     - Can return function from a function
     - "first class functions"

+### Closures

+    - An inner function always has access to the variables and parameters of its outer function even after the outer function has returned